Abd0s/SMPTClientServer/README.md

 This project has only tested on Python 3.10 and Windows.

-Install the required dependencies using pip.
+Install the required dependencies using pip:
 ```bash
 pip install -r requirements.txt
 ```